f1uffy314/RLGym-PPO-Guide/intro.md

 action_parser = ContinuousAction()
 ```

-**Continuous** **actions** means the bot can use any partial input, which allows for more precise input.
+**Continuous** **actions** mean the bot can use any partial input, which allows for more precise input.
 However, this is more difficult to use, and I do not recommend it as your first action parser.

 An **action** is the combination of controller inputs the bot presses (throttle, steer, jump, boost, etc.), and an action parser converts the outputs of the bot's brain into these controller inputs.